How to Decide Whether to Change Your Name After Divorce

 illustration

-1. Always Move Forward
+1. Name Change or Not - Always Move Forward

 The end of a marriage can feel very much like the end of an era.
 Yet as one chapter finishes, the next one is just beginning and, once the emotion of the ending subsides, the thing most women crave is a feeling that they are moving forward.